Cable knots are not thin: Background on bordered Floer homology

-We recall that the \emph{$z$-normalized Maslov grading N}, defined by Lipshitz, Ozsv\'ath, Thurston in \cite[Section 11.3]{lot2} can also be realized like this : $N = M- 2A$ ([Equation 11.13]\cite{lot2} and $N=0$ for the generator of $H_{*}(gCFK^{-}(K)/ U=1) \cong \mathbb{Z}$ (\cite[Equation 11.15]{lot2}), where $M$ denotes the Maslov grading and $A$ denotes the Alexander grading of some element in $gCFK^{-}(K)$.
-The first co-ordinate $a$ from the discussion above, is the value of $N$, upto an additive constant.
-The last co-ordinate $b$ from above, is the Alexander grading, upto an additive constant.
-See \cite[11.9]{lot2} for an example showing how one can find the exact Maslov and Alexander grading, using Poincar\'e polynomial, using the fact that weighted Euler characteristics of knot Floer homology is the Poincar\'e polynomial of the knot.
+We recall that the \emph{$z$-normalized Maslov grading $N$}, defined by Lipshitz-Ozsv\'ath-Thurston in \cite[Section 11.3]{lot08} can be realized in this way: $N = M- 2A$ (\cite[Equation 11.13]{lot08}) and $N=0$ for the generator of $H_{*}(gCFK^{-}(K)/ U=1) \cong \mathbb{Z}$ (\cite[Equation 11.15]{lot08}), where $M$ denotes the Maslov grading and $A$ denotes the Alexander grading of an element in $gCFK^{-}(K)$, the associated graded object filtered by the Alexander grading $j$.
+The first coordinate $a$ from the discussion above, is the value of $N$, upto an additive constant.
+The last coordinate $b$ from above, is the Alexander grading, upto an additive constant.
+See \cite[11.9]{lot08} for an example showing how one can find the exact Maslov and Alexander grading, using Poincar\'e polynomial, using the fact that weighted Euler characteristics of knot Floer homology is the Poincar\'e polynomial of the knot.